Creating 3D content for ArcGIS Online

 Next we want to use the attribute TREE_HEIGHT to drive the height of the trees in the scene.
 The tree height is recorded in ft so choose that unit of measurement on the drop down menu next to the attribute you selected.

-Here is what the web scene will look like after the tree layer has been fully configured.
+Here is what the web scene will look like after the tree layer has been fully configured using the height attribute.

 Using Slides and Daylight